 The surname Londergan was first found in County Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they were granted lands by Strongbow after his invasion of Ireland in 1172.

-Important Dates for the Londergan family
+Early History of the Londergan family

 This web page shows only a small excerpt of our Londergan research.
 Another 85 words (6 lines of text) covering the year 1249 is included under the topic Early Londergan History in all our PDF Extended History products and printed products wherever possible.

 During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
 Names were typically spelt as they sounded, which resulted in many different spelling variations.
 The many versions of the name Londergan to have been recorded over the years include: Lanigan, Lanahan, Lenaghan, Lanaghan, Linehan and many more.